shreyasminocha/nand2tetris/readme.md

 ## License

-[GNU General Public License v3.0](//tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)).
+GNU General Public License v3.0.
 See `license` in the root of this repository.

 ## Project 01